tofmat/btc-price-and-nft/README.md

 yarn dev
 ```

-On the NFT Page, Connect your wallet and use a testnet network to test.
+On the NFT Page, Connect your wallet and use a testnet to test.

 The live app can be found here, https://gregarious-biscuit-1da573.netlify.app